C.D. Irapuato: Club Deportivo Irapuato

-On 30 July 2020, the club was renamed Club Deportivo Irapuato after Grupo Temachalco took possession of the franchise.
-At the end of the season, the team won its third Second Division championship after defeating Cruz Azul Hidalgo 1–3 on the aggregate scoreboard.
+On July 30, 2020, the club was renamed Club Deportivo Irapuato after Grupo Temachalco took possession of the franchise.
+At the end of the season, the team won its third Segunda División championship after defeating Cruz Azul Hidalgo 1–3 on the aggregate scoreboard.

 At first it was reported that Irapuato was promoted after the Liga Premier championship.
-However, on 3 June 2021, the Mexican Football Federation announced the opening of a selection process to choose the club that would occupy the Liga Premier 3 place, because Irapuato must still meet some requirements to compete in the Liga de Expansión MX, three Liga Premier clubs were chosen for an audit process that would determine the winner of the promotion.
-On 5 July 2021, it was confirmed that no team undergoing the certification audit approved the procedure, so there will be no club promoted from the Liga Premier, for this reason the promotion of Irapuato was frustrated by administrative issues of the club and regulations of the league.
+However, on June 3, 2021, the FMF announced the opening of a selection process to choose the club that would occupy the Liga Premier's third place, because Irapuato still had to meet some requirements to compete in the Liga de Expansión MX, three Liga Premier clubs were chosen for an audit process that would determine the winner of the promotion.
+On July 5, 2021, it was confirmed that no team undergoing the certification audit approved the procedure, so there would be no club promoted from the Liga Premier, for this reason the promotion of Irapuato was very frustrated by administrative issues of the club and regulations of the league.

-Therefore, the club announced that it would continue to participate in Serie A and began a process to form a new roster of players, however, at the end of August 2021 Grupo Tecamachalco transferred the franchise to local businessmen to ensure its continuity and avoid promotion problems for the club, this after Fernando San Román, CEO of Tecamachalco, was sanctioned by Femexfut and the company decided to seek the purchase of a football team in Costa Rica.
+Therefore, the club announced that it would continue to participate in the Serie A and began a process to form a new roster of players.
+However, at the end of August 2021, Grupo Tecamachalco transferred the franchise to local businessmen to ensure its continuity and avoid promotion problems for the club, this after Fernando San Román, CEO of Tecamachalco, was sanctioned by the FMF and the company decided to seek the purchase of a football team in Costa Rica.

 However, at the end of August 2021, the Irapuato city council denied the use of the Estadio Sergio León Chávez to the club due to breach of the agreement signed between the team and the government, since a clause of the agreement stipulated that the team should be promoted to the Liga de Expansión MX for the 2021–22 season, something that could not be fulfilled.
 After this fact, the new board sought to establish the team in a city near Irapuato while the city council negotiated with the owners of Alebrijes de Oaxaca for the arrival of a new franchise that would continue the football in the city.
-Finally, neither the club nor the city council managed to close the negotiations, so on 10 September it was announced that the team went into hiatus, so it does not dispute any competition during the season.
+Finally, neither the club nor the city council managed to close the negotiations, so on September 10, it was announced that the team went into a hiatus, so it would not dispute any competition during the season.